Perrys Lookdown to Blue Gum Forest Walking Track

 Grose River

-The funds were eventually raised, Hungerford gave up the lease, and Blue Gum Forest was saved from destruction.
+The money was eventually raised, the lease was returned, and the Blue Gum Forest was saved from destruction.

-The government soon turned the area into a protected reserve named Blue Gum Forest.
-In 1962, Blue Gum Forest became officially part of the Blue Mountains National Park.
+The government soon declared the area a protected reserve named Blue Gum Forest, and in 1962, it was officially incorporated into the Blue Mountains National Park.

 Acacia Flats Camping Ground

-Located on the bottom of the Grose Valley, Acacia Flats is a beautiful camping ground surrounded by tall Acacias and Blue Gums.
+Located at the base of the Grose Valley, Acacia Flats is a peaceful camping ground surrounded by tall acacias and blue gums.

 Acacia Flats camping ground